What to expect on the Mardi Himal trek

 What to expect on the Mardi Himal Trek

-In the 80s, only a handful of trekking companies organized camping treks to this region on expedition-style camping treks.
+In the 80s, only a handful of trekking companies organized camping treks to this region’s expedition-style camping treks.
 However, as recently as 2011, some lodges have opened up at strategic points for trekkers to do lodge/teahouse trekking to Mardi Himal.
 The area lies east of the Annapurna base camp trekking trail.
 It is the right combination of walking through some villages on the famous Annapurna trail, secluded forest, open ridges, and rugged mountain terrain with Mount Machapuchhare’s (Fishtail) shadow.
-This trek is fast gaining popularity with trekkers both from overseas and locals.
+As a result, this trek is fast gaining popularity with trekkers both from overseas and locals.

 Mardi Himal Trek is an excellent alternative to the ultra-popular Poon Hill trek with fewer trekkers, gaining popularity.
-However, the lodges are very basic, with a similar food choice on the menu, like on the main Annapurna trail.
-The trails can be quite secluded with some signboards with arrows pointing to the next destination.
+However, the lodges are very basic, with a similar food choice on the menu, as on the main Annapurna trail.
+The trails can be pretty secluded with some signboards with arrows pointing to the next destination.

 Here is a sample itinerary for this trek.

 Day 1: Pokhara to Kaande, Pothana 1900 meters, or Pitam Deurali 2300 meters.